rparrett/combine-racers/README.md

 Do tricks to go fast in your Combine Harvester!
 Go fast longer by doing a different trick than the last one.

-If you're building from source, the leaderboard not will be unavailable.
+If you're building from source, the leaderboard will be unavailable.

 ## Acknowledgements